SY31 Lamp Use and Disposal

 Environmental Health and Safety will be responsible for coordinating the pick-up and disposal of lamps.
 EHS is also responsible for implementation and enforcement of this policy.
 Normal waste disposal costs are funded through EHS.

 Collection and storage procedures for lamps are the same as at University Park.
 EHS retains a licensed disposal vendor to provide services for all University facilities.
-In general, this service is provided to the Campuses once a year at no cost.
+In general, this service is provided to the Campuses twice a year at no cost.
 Materials shall be packaged as per procedures established by EHS and the vendor.

 For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.